 The film comes with a script from Irish playwright Conor McPherson who had previously directed the ghost story The Eclipse (2009).McPherson has amalgamated the first two Artemis Fowl books.
 From Artemis Fowl, there is the introduction of Artemis and Haven City, the scenes where Holly apprehends the troll and where Artemis captures Holly and the forces of L.E.P.recon lay siege to Fowl Manor.
 From the second book, Artemis Fowl and the Arctic Incident (2002) comes the character of the villainous pixie Opal Koboi and its capture of Artemis’s father, as well as the scene with the school counsellor Dr Po.

-There are some minor changes to the books – the L.E.P.recon chief Julius Root is recast as a woman played by Judi Dench, while the artefact of the Aculos is something that has been entirely invented by the film.
+There are some minor changes to the books – the L.E.P.recon chief Julius Root is recast as a woman played by Judi Dench, while the artifact of the Aculos is something that has been entirely invented by the film.
 I had not read the books prior to watching the film so I had no particular attachment to the faithfulness of the adaptation as some other commentators apparently did.

 Watching the film is initially a bewildering experience.
 It comes with so much mythology and world-building compacted into each scene that your brain is racing full-time trying to keep up with what is going on.
 I have some sympathy with those who panned the film as clearly the effort of piecing it all together was too much.
 However, we who regularly watch fantastic content are made of sterner stuff than that and in fact Artemis Fowl becomes a work of madcap creativity.
 It is a film that seems to be over-spilling with ideas and pieces of internal mythology from every pore – a bewildering spew of talk about time freezes, reflective sunglasses, volcanically-powered rockets, fairies bound by rules and the like, not to mention the idea of magical creatures that have an advanced technology of their own.
 It is quite unlike anything you have seen before and I have to fully applaud the film for its originality and creativity.